 The best Italian roasted red pepper and tomato soup from scratch made with smoked paprika and finished with a luscious drizzle of parsley or basil pesto, garnished with rustic chunks of roasted peppers and toasted pine nuts.

 Here’s How to Jazz it Up:

-An easy, healthy, roasted red pepper tomato soup drizzled with swirls of parsley pesto, loaded with flavor and beautiful rustic textures.
+An easy, healthy, roasted red pepper tomato soup drizzled with swirls of parsley pesto, loaded with flavor and beautiful rustic textures and smoky flavors.

 - 4 cloves garlic -thinly sliced

 - 5 bell peppers (you can substitute with the jarred roasted variety))

 - 28 oz canned whole San Marzano tomatoes

 - pinch sea salt + more to taste